Do you ever wish for that Colgate smile?

 1. Dental Veneers Whiten Your Teeth

-Years of drinking coffee, smoking cigarettes, or eating highly pigmented foods can eventually take their toll on your teeth, turning them an unattractive shade of yellow or brown.
+Years of drinking coffee, smoking cigarettes, or eating highly pigmented foods can eventually take their toll on your teeth, giving them an unattractive shade of yellow or brown.
 Stained enamel can be bleached at home or by your dentist, but can also become stained again.
 If you’re looking for an easier way to whiten your smile for good, dental veneers may be a great fit for you.
 Veneers are mostly stain-resistant, so you won’t have to worry about discoloration or needing to have your veneers whitened.

 2. Dental Veneers Can Fix Cosmetic Dental Issues